GSA/cio-council/pages/home.md

 hero-image: "/assets/img/banners/dektop-orange.jpg"
 image-alt: "Photo of code editor"
 hero-text: "INTRODUCING: The #CIOCode Challenge"
-hero-byline: The CIO Council has partnered with the technology hiring experts at HackerRank to pilot the first, large-scale, inter-agency code challenge.
+hero-byline: The CIO Council has partnered with the technology hiring experts to pilot the first interagency code challenge.
 hero-button-text: Learn More
 hero-button-link: "/codechallenge/"
 ---